 Fundraising

 Coaches who have a need for additional funds may raise monies via a fund-raiser.
 The coach must submit a “Fund Raiser Request Form” to the athletic director with all appropriate data included at least two weeks prior to the fund-raiser.
 Upon approval of the athletic director and coordination with the Treasurer’s Office, the fund-raiser must meet all established criteria and generally be completed within a two-week period of time from the start of the event.
 At the completion of the fund-raising effort, a final report will be provided to the athletic director and approved by the building principal.
-All monies raised will be deposited into team’s fundraising account with the Liberty Union-Thurston Booster Club.
+All monies raised will be deposited into team’s fundraising account

 Scouting / Mileage